ibm-cloud-docs/watson-assistant/webhook-pre.md

 - Remove personally identifiable information, such as email addresses or social security numbers.

-You can use the pre-message webhook together with the postmessage webhook.
-For example, the postmessage webhook can translate the response back into the customer's language or restore information removed for privacy reasons.
+You can use the pre-message webhook together with the post-message webhook.
+For example, the post-message webhook can translate the response back into the customer's language or restore information removed for privacy reasons.
 For more information, see [Making a call after processing a message](/docs/watson-assistant?topic=watson-assistant-webhook-post).

 For environments using private endpoints, webhooks send traffic over the internet.
 {: note}